A Kim Kardashian Naked Cookbook In The Works? Not Anytime Soon [Debunked]

 “It’s been great so far, people love hearing what she is cooking”, the source added.

-And while a salad may not be considered gourmet cooking, and even though when preparing it she was far from naked, Kim Kardashian did recently post a sexy video of herself preparing a salad, as reported on The Inquisitr.
+And while a salad may not be considered gourmet cooking, and even though when preparing it she was far from naked, Kim Kardashian did recently post a sexy video of herself preparing a salad, as reported by the Inquisitr.

 The video was posted on the Instagram account of Kim’s friend, Carine Roitfeld’s, who is a former model and currently the global fashion director of Harper’s Bazaar.
 Kim made the video in celebration of Carine’s account reaching 1 million followers.